INTEGRATED DESIGN 1 - 2018/9

 Normal entry requirements for a degree course in Civil Engineering.

-Computer based 3D sketching with AutoCAD, 2D engineering drawing production using AutoCAD.
+Freehand and digital sketching including the basics of proportion and perspective.
+2D engineering drawing production using AutoCAD.
 This will include the use of basic commands, precision input, use of relative, absolute and polar coordinates, object snapping, selecting groups and objects, using GRIPS, editing commands and controlling drawings with use of layers, drawing templates and dimensioning.

 The group participants should design the configuration of their structure using all or part of the provided full-scale structural kit consisting of prefabricated tubular steel members, as well as the required connectors.
-Then, they have to prepare all the documentation for the structure including technical drawings, construction requirements, assembly/dismantling plan and risk assessment to present the design to all groups.
+Then, they have to prepare all the documentation for the structure including technical drawings, construction requirements, assembly/dismantling plan and risk assessment and to present the design to all groups.
 The group then exchange their design and construct (assemble/dismantle) a structure designed by another group.
-Finally, each group should make a short video about their experience.
+Finally, each group should make a short video about their experience in the DAD Project.

 |Assessment type||Unit of assessment||Weighting|

-Alternative Assessment: Alternative instrument of assessment for structural design study: Individual report Alternative instrument of assessment for feasibility study: Individual report Alternative instrument of assessment for CAD work: Portfolio of CAD drawings Alternative instrument of assessment for DAD Project: Individual report on design and construction of lattice spatial structures
+Alternative Assessment: Alternative instrument of assessment for conceptual structural design: Individual report Alternative instrument of assessment for sketching and CAD work: Portfolio of sketching and CAD drawings Alternative instrument of assessment for DAD Project: Individual report on design and construction of spatial structures

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

-Demonstrate the ability to use AUTOCAD for the production of appropriately dimensioned 2D engineering drawings and 3D structural models through a portfolio of CAD drawings and test.
-The demonstration of sketching to explain design concepts and details will also be assessed via the drawings portfolio (LO 1)
+The ability to use AUTOCAD for the production of appropriately dimensioned 2D engineering drawings and 3D structural models through a portfolio of CAD drawings and a test (LO 1)

-Demonstrate the ability to propose alternative design solutions, depending on planning, constructional and design constraints, which are sustainable and conform to health and safety principles through a group portfolio and group presentations (LO’s 2,3,5,6)
+Demonstrate the ability to propose alternative design solutions, depending on planning, constructional and design constraints, which are sustainable and conform to health and safety principles through a group portfolio and group presentations (LO 2 - 6, 8 - 14, 17)

 Thus, the summative assessment for this module consists of: